menu

 Demographics

 Schlater is an extremely ethnically-diverse town.
 The people who call Schlater home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Schlater residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Schlater include English, Scottish, Norwegian, Yugoslavian, and Other West Indian.
+Important ancestries of people in Schlater include English, African, Scottish, Yugoslavian, and Other West Indian.

 Notable & Unique Neighborhood Characteristics